3D proposal maps drive planning consultation for North Tyneside Council

 - 3D model screenshots to enhance the consultation, given the absence of photorealistic renders.

-Screenshot of the interactive proposal map with buildings models and trees on PlaceChangers
+Screenshot of the interactive proposal map with building models and trees on PlaceChangers

 Outcomes